The 10 Canadian Cities with the Cheapest Rents

 RELATED STORY: How Can I Find Short-term Rentals in Canada?

-So, where should newcomers and students settle and rent?
+So, where should newcomers and students arriving in Canada settle and rent?

-Once again, in July 2024, the mid-sized cities with the cheapest rents were in Western Canada.
+According to the Rentals.ca report, in October 2024, the mid-sized cities with the cheapest rentals were in Western Canada.

-Five of the tencapital cheapest mid-sized cities are in the western provinces of Manitoba, Saskatchewan and Alberta.
+Six of the ten cheapest mid-sized cities are in the western provinces of Manitoba, Saskatchewan and Alberta.

-Windsor is the cheapest place to rent among Ontario's popular mid-sized cities ($1,528 for a one-bedroom), followed closely by Niagara Falls, another city on the U.S.-Canada border, where you'll pay $1,631.
+Windsor is still the cheapest place to rent among Ontario's popular mid-sized cities, followed closely by St. Catharines.

-According to the July 2024 Rentals.ca report, seven of the top 10 most expensive Canadian cities for rent are in Ontario, almost all in the GTA.
+According to the latest 2024 Rentals.ca report, in October, seven of the top 10 most expensive Canadian cities for rent were in Ontario, six of which are in the GTA.

 Here are the 10 Canadian mid-sized cities with the cheapest rents, according to Rentals.ca:

-The province's largest city, home to the University of Saskatchewan, is where a one-bedroom apartment rents for $1,216.
+The province's largest city, home to the University of Saskatchewan, is where a one-bedroom apartment rents for $1,293 (down 1.5 percent from September).
 Saskatoon consistently ranks among Canada's cheapest mid-sized cities for housing prices.

 Located on the banks of the South Saskatchewan River, Saskatoon is a multicultural city affectionately known as the City of Bridges.

-A two-bedroom in Saskatoon costs an average of $1,458 a month.
-That's down 0.3 percent from June.
+An average two-bedroom in Saskatoon costs $1,404 a month, down 0.6 percent from September.

 3 - Regina, Saskatchewan

-In Regina (the province's second-largest city in the heart of the Prairies), a one-bedroom apartment costs $1,334 monthly, up 1.0 percent from June.
-A two-bedroom apartment costs $1,541, up 0.2 percent month over month.
+In Regina (the province's second-largest city in the heart of the Prairies), a one-bedroom apartment costs $1,296 monthly, down 2.5 percent from September.
+A two-bedroom apartment costs $1,467, down 4.7 percent month over month.

 Known as the “Gateway to the West,” Winnipeg is Manitoba's capital and the province's largest city.
 It is located in the eastern part of the Canadian Prairies in Western Canada.